The Newtown Creek Alliance is a community-based organization dedicated to restoring, revealing and revitalizing Newtown Creek.

 Dewey M. Thompson has been active in the Greenpoint/Williamsburg community for almost two decades.
 Helping to found the Greenpoint Williamsburg Youth Soccer League got him involved in parks and open space issues.
 In addition to co-chairing GWAPP, he served on the Parks Committee of Community Board #1 for five years, is on the board of the Open Space Alliance for North Brooklyn and, most recently, founded and helms the North Brooklyn Boat Club.
 Dewey lives in Greenpoint with his wife Katherine (also a chronic volunteer) and three children.

-Willis Elkins (Program Manager) oversees the coordination and execution of all ongoing NCA projects.
+Willis Elkins oversees the coordination and execution of a number of current NCA projects.
 His interest and work with Newtown Creek involve environmental restoration, public access and community education.
 Willis is a founding member of the North Brooklyn Boat Club, where her serves as canoe instructor and trip leader – often leading environmental education outings on Newtown Creek.
-Before working for NCA, he worked in various administrative capacities at the Buckminster Fuller Institute, where he still assists as a review team member for an annual design challenge.
+He has a number of years working in administrative capacities for non-profit organizations including workung for the Buckminster Fuller Institute, where he still serves as a review team member for an annual design challenge.
 Willis received a BA from New York University (2006), has been a Newtown Creek resident since 2007 and documents a number of his more creative endeavors on his website.